 The backbone of honeycomb are the hexagonal beeswax cells.
 Bees typically consume 6 pounds of honey to create 1 pound of beeswax.
 For every 1.1 billion flower blossoms bees visit, 1 pound of honey is created.
 Bee hive honey is made from the nectar from flower blossoms.
 Within each beeswax cell, bees deposit the flower nectar they have gathered from tens of thousands of flowers.
 The bees then fan their wings over the cells to evaporate the water from the nectar, leaving behind this nectar of the Gods known as honey.
 The typical water content of honey ranges from 15% – 17%.
 These honey cells are capped with beeswax and reserved for the colony food supply.
 Beeswax is an edible substance that helps with healing and allergies.

-OKEFENOKEE SWAMPLANDS: There was a massive fire in May of 2017 impacting the Okefenokee Swamplands in south Georgia and the available supply of Raw Georgia Honeycomb.
-The following link outlines this natural disaster where the dry, drought-like conditions that have forced massive evacuations: http://www.foreigndesknews.com/world/us/fire-in-okefenokee-wildlife/.
+In 2007, 2011 and then again in May of 2017, there were massive fires impacting the Okefenokee Swamplands in south Georgia.
+This had a significant impact in reducing the available supply of Raw Georgia Honeycomb.
+Click this link to learn more about this natural disaster where the dry, drought-like conditions that forced massive evacuations.